abdelzaki/notes/devops/notes_docker.md

     - this would create variable which we can use this inside the docker file

 ## docker compose
+- it is a way to combine image + voume + network
+- we can create network and volumes using docker-compose
+- service can communicate with each other using the name of the service if they are hosted on the same Network

 - docker compose --version
     - would check if is installed